Laelaps9/ap-labs/labs/lab0.2/README.md

 ## str-main.c
 Tests the functions in strlib.c and formats the answers for easier understanding of the outputs.
 ## Compiling and running
-To compile the programs simply type ¨make¨ in terminal.
-The make file will automatically create and link the output files.
+To compile the programs simply type `make` in terminal.
+The Makefile will automatically create and link the output files.
-To execute type ¨./str-final.o *original string* *string to add* *substring to check for*¨. **str-final.o** is the output file created after linking the other output files, the strings after are the parameters it receives.
+To execute type `./str-final.o *original string* *string to add* *substring to check for*`. **str-final.o** is the output file created after linking the other output files, the strings after are the parameters it receives.
-Finally, if you would like to clean your directory and erase all the output files, type ¨make clean¨.
+Finally, if you want to clean your directory and erase all the output files, type `make clean`.